lancedb/openclaw-lancedb-demo/README.md

 1. `session1` simulates an OpenClaw memory-write tool.
 2. Memory is stored in local LanceDB files under `demo-memory-lancedb/`.
-3. `session2` simulates a new OpenClaw session and recalls the most relevant memories based on similarity using vector search.
+3. `session2` simulates a new OpenClaw session and recalls the most relevant memories for the given questions based on similarity using vector search.
-4. A quest plan is generated from recalled memory (class, dislikes, combat style, inventory).
-5. OpenClaw runtime config uses:
+4. OpenClaw runtime config uses:
    - generation model: `openai/gpt-4.1` (OpenAI)
    - memory plugin: `memory-lancedb-pro` (CortexReach)
    - embedding model: `text-embedding-3-small` (OpenAI)